 I think that this Broccoli Salad tastes best if the broccoli is blanched – cooked or steamed for a very short time, then immediately plunged in ice water.
 Blanching removes the raw taste, and enhances the broccoli’s sweetness, while the ice water bath preserves its vibrant green color.

-What to serve with Broccoli Salad
+What to Serve with This Recipe for Broccoli Salad

 Here are some main dishes I like to serve with this scrumptious and colorful salad: